aboutpc/Compression-for-LiDAR/README.md

 # Compression-for-LiDAR

 ## demo
-We support demo of the pretrained model, for simplicity, it is deployed in ipynb file.
+We support demo of example models, including the baseline model and the model introduced with curvature (In this demo, k=4).
+They are pretrained in several scenarios.

+For simplicity, the demo is deployed in ipynb file.

 ## recovery
 The process of point cloud recovery during the training of model is illustrated: